 Work-related injuries can be very stressful and scary to deal with.
 The forced time off work plus the loss of wages and increased medical care can take a toll on any worker.
 Tensions can also rise if your injuries or illness is caused by the negligent behavior of your employer.
 Although you cannot sue an employer through workers’ comp, you do have other options to seek the compensation you deserve.
-Odessa workers’ comp attorney Robert White wants you to know what to do if you are injured by an unsafe working environment.
+Odessa workers’ compensation attorney Robert White wants you to know what to do if you are injured by an unsafe working environment.

 Reasons to Sue

 You can sue for liability if you can prove any of these scenarios were the cause of your injury.
 If a third party such as a co-worker or another person in the work place caused your injury, you can file a personal injury lawsuit against that person.
 If you can prove that careless behavior by your employer caused your injuries, you can also sue.
 In cases that involve defective equipment, products, or substances at the work place, employees can sue the actual manufacturer of the product.
 These are called toxic torts.
 Certain illnesses such as lead poisoning or mesothelioma are a direct result of contact with a dangerous substance.
 If these substances are found in your work environment, this may be proof of employer carelessness.